9x6/TUoS-MALDI-practical/maldiquant.md

 ### Calling peaks

-The samples are now quite comparable, so we can move towards extracting the data that we're intersted in: the peak locations (m/z) and the intensity in each sample (count).
+The samples are now quite comparable, so we can move towards extracting the data that we're interested in: the peak locations (m/z) and the intensity in each sample (count).
 As we've seen, there is still some noise in the data - this will always be the case.
 In most applications we want to avoid looking at the noise too much, so often a Signal to noise ratio (SNR) is given as a criteria for peak calling.
 This means that to be be regarded as a peak, the peak height needs to be above a number of times the noise level determined by the SNR.
 We can investigate our data for noise like so:

 ```r
 noise<-MALDIquant::estimateNoise(spectra_aligned[[1]])